machbase/machbase/content/en/neo/tql/timewindow.md

 ### Basic

-Bringing the vibration data from [FFT example](../70.fft/).
+Bringing the vibration data from the [Fast Fourier Transform](../fft/) example.
 In the example, data is generated every 1ms, so there are 1,000 records within 1 second.
 Executing the following TQL produces data at 1-second intervals, and if there is no actual data (record) in the desired time period, it is filled with the default value NULL.

 ```js
 SQL(`select time, value from example